Public or Private Sector - Which One Would You Choose?

 Questia Group has made a research regarding job selection.
 Namely, we were wondering in what type of sector would people choose to work, and why.

-The research was made through an online survey on our platform www.questia.ro, covering 505 respondents.
+The research was made through an online survey on our platform www.questia.ro, covering 505 respondents, with a plus or minus 4% margin of error.
 The online survey was active between 11th and 13th of October 2016.

 Our research shows that 55.1% of the respondents would prefer working in the public sector in comparison to the private sector (44.2%).